IramML/pneumonia-radiography-detector/README.md

 # pneumonia-radiography-detector

-Pneumonia detector developed python and tensorflow, flask as a backend and Angular frontend
+Pneumonia and COVID detector developed python and tensorflow, flask as a backend and Angular frontend

 ![GIF](web.gif)